GigaHierz/techfiesta-toucan-workshop/README.md

 very cool!! lets try it out!!!

-first let's create a new page called `autoOffset.tsx`.
+first let's create a new page called `AutoOffset.tsx`.
 Let's use the `usePrepareContractWrite` and `useContractWrite` from the wagmi library to call the `autoOffsetPoolToken` function.
 You will need to look up the address of the poolToken you want to retire/offset.
 You can find all addresses of Toucans [deployed contracts](https://toucan.earth/contracts) on their page.
 The token should already be in your wallet.
-If you need some for testing, head over to our faucet.
+If you need some for testing, head over to our [Faucet](https://faucet.toucan.earth/).
 Otherwise head over to Ubeswap (soon Uniswap) to buy some.
 There are other functions in the OffsetHelper, that already overtake the swapping part.
 So, check it out.
-On Celo you can use only the token functions like `autoOffsetExactInToken` and `autoOffsetExactOutToken`and don't need the functions for native tokens like `autoOffsetExactInETH` and `autoOffsetExactOutETH`.

 We will do the Offsetting directly on Celo (not using the testnet).